Reliable Actors with Retry Orchestration: Implementation

+Because KAR applications can combine heterogeneous components implemented using diverse programming languages and middleware frameworks, we built KAR as an out-of-process runtime.
+Application processes can either access the runtime's functionality over HTTP/2 via its language-neutral REST API or via SDKs provided for Java, JavaScript, and Python.
+The entire KAR implementation is open source~\cite{kar-github-anon}.

-As illustrated in Figure~\ref{fig:mesh}, a running KAR application consists of a dynamically varying number of process pairs.
-Each pair consists of one application process and one runtime process.
-The two processes run on the same logical node (same physical host, virtual machine, or Kubernetes pod).
-They communicate via HTTP or HTTP/2.
-The runtime process starts with and stops with the paired application process.
+A running KAR application consists of a dynamically varying number of components.
+Each component consists of a paired application and runtime process.
+Each process pair runs on the same logical node (same physical host, virtual machine, or Kubernetes pod).
+The (ab)normal termination of one process triggers the termination of the paired process.

-The runtime processes communicate with one another using Kafka and keep track of actor placement in Redis.
-The Kafka and Redis instances can be private to one application or shared across many.
-Limits to KAR's scalability primarily arise from Redis and Kafka, both scalable, production-grade services with established track records.
-KAR's persistent actor state API is also currently implemented on top of Redis.

-The KAR runtime process is implemented in about 4,000 lines of Go.
-It combines the KAR API server and CLI (command line interface).
-In addition we also implement a Kubernetes mutating webhook that adds about 300 lines.
-The KAR CLI, or the KAR mutating webhook when deploying to Kubernetes, automatically create, configure, and manage the runtime process associated with each application process.